Click here to view the First Aid Contest score card.

 (6) Prior to the contest, Team Captain Meeting will be held to have a drawing for field positions

-(7) Each Three to Seven-Person Team Members and Team Trainer must report to isolation before the start of the contest, in a location assigned by the judging committee.
+(7) Each Three to Five-Person Team Members and Team Trainer must report to isolation before the start of the contest, in a location assigned by the judging committee.

 (8) Teams will remain continuously sequestered until time to act on the scenario.